Wayfinding Strategy with a 'Venetian Touch'

 The success of the scheme has led to the team’s appointment to redevelop a number of additional internal spaces, as part of the airport’s expansion.

-Speaking on the project James Speed, Project Director states “We are delighted to be working with Venice Marco Polo International Airport to transform the terminal facility’s end-to-end wayfinding journey and to enhance the airport’s unique local identity.
-The design matches the future aspirations of the airport to become internationally recognised as a global gateway”.
+“We are delighted to be working with Venice Marco Polo International Airport to transform the terminal facility’s end-to-end wayfinding journey and to enhance the airport’s unique local identity.
+The design matches the future aspirations of the airport to become internationally recognised as a global gateway”

-The project adds to our Wayfinding Team’s portfolio of successful schemes, including those at Pulkovo Airport, Dublin Airport , Stansted Airport, Manchester Airport and Heathrow Airport’s Terminal 5 and Terminal 2A.
+The project adds to our Wayfinding Team’s portfolio of successful schemes, including those at Pulkovo International Airport, Dublin Airport, London Stansted Airport, Manchester Airport and Heathrow Airport’s Terminal 5 and Terminal 2.